opus1993/pubrepo/content/post/Chicago R Collaborative 2020/index.md

 ### Learning resources

-Prior to the event, [Sharla Gelfand](https://twitter.com/sharlagelfand) had prepared an empty bookdown framework for a new [kableExtra Cookbook](https://sharlagelfand.github.io/kableExtra-cookbook/index.html) reference for the `kableExtra` R package.
-The package is widely used to make tables pretty in Rmarkdown document creation, and the package authors have prepared good detailed technical vignettes.
+Prior to the event, [Sharla Gelfand](https://twitter.com/sharlagelfand) had prepared an empty bookdown framework to build a new [kableExtra Cookbook](https://sharlagelfand.github.io/kableExtra-cookbook/index.html) reference for the `kableExtra` R package.
+The package is widely used to make tables pretty in Rmarkdown document publication, and the package authors have already prepared good detailed technical vignettes.
 However, for most of us, a cookbook-style desk-side reference with native real-world examples can often be more handy and inspirational.
 As a team, our mission was to create page content examples from available datasets.

 [Brooke Anderson](https://twitter.com/gbwanderson) did a lot of the work, and I was fortunate to have had the opportunity to follow along.
 If you look closely, Sharla was kind and added my name as an author, so I now feel obligated to come back and live up to that standing by providing more work beyond my meager submissions so far.